 If oil discharges within navigable waters or adjoining shorelines occurs, the Owner/Operator is required to follow federal reporting requirements found in the United States Environmental Protection Agency (USEPA) 40 CFR Part 110 - Discharge of Oil and 40 CFR Part 112 - Oil Pollution Prevention.
+In addition, the Owner/Operator shall notify the (DPS) Compliance Staff of oil discharges within navigable waters and/or adjoining shorelines.
 Any person in charge of a vessel or onshore/offshore facility is subject to the reporting requirements of the Discharge of Oil regulations if it discharges a harmful quantity of oil.
 A harmful quantity is any quantity of discharges oil that violates the state water quality standards causes a film or sheen on the water surface or leaves sludge or emulsion beneath the surface.
 Reporting of oil does not depend on the specific amount of oil discharged.